vivCoding/vchess/README.md

 #### Move
 `Move` is a custom class to represent one move made by a player.
 It is what `engine.generate_move()` returns, and what the `game.move_history` stores.

-A `Move` stores:
-- What piece moved
-- What piece was replaced/captured (can be `NULL`)
-- Where the piece came from
-- The final destination of the piece
-- The move type
-- Whether the move was the moved piece's first move
 ```cpp
 // initialization
 Move move = Move(vector_from, vector_to, Piece* piece_moving, Piece* piece_replaced);